mzsmakr/PGSS/README.md

 # PGSS ( Pokemon Go Screenshot Scanner)
 PGSS scans raid near by images and identifies Gym,Raid Egg/Boss and time and then updates monocle hydro database.
 PGSS also works as backend for RealDeviceRaidMap.
-Most of gym iamges are identified automatically.
+Most of gym images are identified automatically.

 ## Features
 1. Read raid near by sighting images and identify